-GIFs can express without language barriers.
+GIFs in emails can express your emotions without language barriers.
 A GIF of a baby pig sticking its head outside the window & smiling will express happiness no matter what country you are in or what language you speak.

 GIFs are not social media fad, they are important non-verbal communication tools.